Ada-Developers-Academy/independent-ai-topics/02-prompting-101/making-requests-from-chatgpt.md

 ![Submit verification code](./assets/phone-verification-code.png)
 *Fig. Form to submit verification code*

-8. At this point you should be redirected a brand new chat page!
+8. At this point you should be redirected to a brand new chat page!
 We should see "ChatGPT 3.5" at the top, letting us know we are working with OpenAI's 3.5 model.

 ### !callout-info